HanaM288/Letters-from-1942/README.md

-# DCHMI-template

-This is a template that was specifically designed to help students of the Digitising Cultural Heritage Materials (DCHM) course at the University of Borås publish their digitisation projects online with GitHub Pages.
-But it can be used by anyone who wants to try GitHub Pages to publishing a simple HTML-based website.
+# Yours very sincerely, ...
+A Digital Compilation of Letters from 1942

+This is a digitisation project that has been carried out as part of the Digitising Culture Heritage Materials course at the University of Borås.
+We were tasked with carrying out a digitisation project through all stages from material selection and planning to publication.
+The collection comprises 11 letters written in August and September 1942 between two young people in their twenties in England during World War II.
+The 11 letters chosen for this project are a sample of a much bigger collection of letters and sermons.
+The letters span from 1942 until the early 1950s after the end of the war.
+The collection gives in an insight into communication in daily life in a pre-digital era during a pivotal time in world history.

-🚀[Visit the Website](https://woutdln.github.io/DCHM-template/) if you want to see what the published version of this repository looks like.
+🚀[Visit the Website](https://hanam288.github.io/Letters-from-1942-v2/about.html) if you want to see what the published version of this repository looks like.

-An example of what the template can turn into can be found in Wout's [DIY-frankensTEIn](https://woutdln.github.io/DIY-frankensTEIn/index.html) repository.
-For more information on the template and how to get started yourself, please refer to [the repository's wiki](https://github.com/WoutDLN/DCHM-template/wiki).

-## About the Developer
-This repository was originally developed by [Wout Dillen](https://github.com/WoutDLN) as a teaching tool in the Digitising Cultural Heritage Materials course at the [University of Borås](https://www.hb.se/), where he currently works as a Senior Lecturer in Library and Information Science.
-He is also the Secretary of the [European Society of Textual Scholarship (ESTS)](https://textualscholarship.eu/), and part of the Executive Board of the [DH Benelux community](https://dhbenelux.org/).
-He is also the General editor of the ESTS's journal [_Variants_](https://journals.openedition.org/variants/), and one of the editors of the [_DH Benelux Journal_](https://journal.dhbenelux.org/) – both Open Access publications.